Two weeks ago, I headed to a retreat at Mago Sedona Center in Arizona to replenish my soul and take a break from my hectic life.

 My first morning, I had been assigned to join Master Susan for a quiet hike of the lake and some of the grounds.
 I was joined by a college student that had just started her summer break.
 Her mother was also in the meditation group with my hubby, and we were on our own.

 Master Susan led the two of us around the lake, with our eyes down, so that we wouldn’t see the beauty of the location we were in, but would feel it instead.
 As we came to a trail leading up to a waterfall, she instructed us that with every step, we should take our negative thoughts and problems and place them in an invisible sack on our hip.
 We were to “feel” this bag getting heavier, and with every step, more and more negative thoughts were being tucked away.
 When we approached a bridge over the stream at the bottom of the waterfall, we stopped, took our bag and emptied it into the water and watched our troubles and negative feelings wash away.
 It was a very cleansing experience.

 We continued down the path until we came to the giant tree photographed above.
 I wasn’t allowed to take a photograph at the time.
 Master Susan didn’t want us to interrupt the energy, so I returned to this spot later in the day to get a record of the tree.

-This tree is considered on the compound to be a very wise tree.
+This tree is considered to be a very wise tree on the compound.
 We were asked to approach the tree, and then ask permission to touch or hug it.
 The tree would let us know when we could ask a question, and if we were lucky, the tree would answer.

 So I asked permission, and approached this magnificent tree; I touched it and closed my eyes.
 I was still for several minutes.
 When I “felt” the time was right, I asked it my question.
 “What did I need to do, to help myself heal again?”